nathan-barry/nathan.rs/content/_index.md

 ## Life

-Outside of school and work, I enjoy pickleball, badminton, climbing, playing the guitar, and [reading](/posts/favorite-books)!
+Outside of school and work, I enjoy pickleball, badminton, climbing, playing the guitar, and reading!
+You can see what books I've read on my [Favorite Books](/posts/favorite-books) page.

-I think that the *spirit* of my life phisosophy is tersely summed up by the quote below, which is an obscure and relatively unimportant piece of dialogue from the book [The Empire of Pain](https://en.wikipedia.org/wiki/Empire_of_Pain).
+I think that the *spirit* of my life philosophy is tersely captured by the quote below, which I came across in the book [The Empire of Pain](https://en.wikipedia.org/wiki/Empire_of_Pain).

 > "I believe that a man should strive for only one thing in life, and that is to have a touch of greatness"
 --- Félix Martí-Ibáñez

-While the previous quote gave the grand and aspirational, the following expresses the needed dose of conscientiousness.
+While the previous quote expresses the grand and aspirational, the following gives a needed dose of conscientiousness.

 > "The thoughts of others\
 Were light and fleeting,\